 A new mechanic that Inquisition has is a “search” feature.
 Like in Dragon Age: Origins, Inquisition has many hidden things around the world, but now there is a way to easily find them.
 When in the vicinity of such things, your HUD’s minimap will begin to glow and you’ll hear a “shimmering” sound, which grows louder as you approach the hidden object.
 Pressing “V” by default scans the area and will point you in the direction of the hidden object.

 Inquisition also has very busy hubs, full of NPCs who wander around and have conversations with one another.
 These hubs are where most of the companion dialogue takes place, and it’s also where weapon/armor upgrading and crafting is done, as well as potion upgrading and trading.
 Companions are also highly talkative outside of hubs, through randomized banter (which may involve the protagonist as well), and they occasionally add to dialogue scenarios.
 As mentioned earlier, the player can sometimes ask for a companion’s opinion during dialogue scenes, and the companion may even handle the situation on their own.
-This makes for very interactive storytelling and dialogue, which we at GND-Tech just love.
 We advise returning to your hub often, to complete operations on the War Table and to talk to characters, moving the character development forward.

 Worth mentioning is the inclusion of mounts, or horses which you can ride.
 Mounts have the same movement controls as the player, except with the ability to sprint by pressing Left Shift.
 Getting on a mount makes your companions disappear, and getting off of it makes your companions reappear next to you.
 After dismounting, your mount will disappear momentarily but it can be called back by pressing the equal sign key by default.